-Course Number and Title: ESL 048 Advanced Listening and Speaking
+Course Number and Title: ESL 048 Advanced ESL Listening and Speaking

 Some lecture hours may be completed in a laboratory setting.